- What is a SWF?

 How do I check my SWF?

-You can calculate your SWF a couple of ways.
-This Excel Workload-Calculator can help you or, if you prefer, use the fillable PDF SWF calculator found here: swf-calculator-2
+You can calculate your SWF using the fillable SWF calculator found here: SWF-calculator

 How do I calculate teaching contact hours?